ptzivaras/MyKnowledge/README.md

 7)Postman, learned postman to test api calls..loved it

-8) Live Data on Graphs[ On live time show in Heatmap, LineGraphs] using a service.
+8) Live Data on Graphs[ On live time show in Heatmap, LineGraphs] using a service(I was given an example and i was asked to copy it and redo the process a couple of times).

 9)Design.. writing XML Code or using Android studio Design TAB.